On P List of Movie Reviews

 Peeping Tom is an interesting study of voyeurism, but it's not the correct definition of the phrase.

-Serial killer is more like it, but of course, the label wasn't coined until Ted Bundy came along.
-The idea of breeding
+Serial killer is more like it, but of course, the label wouldn't be coined until Ted Bundy came along.
+The idea